-Submitting an at job involves typing a command and following the at command syntax to specify options in order to schedule the time your job will be executed.
-For more information about submitting at jobs, see Submitting an at Job File.
+Submitting an at job involves typing a command and following the at command syntax to specify options in order to schedule the time at which your job executes.
+For more information about submitting at jobs, see Submitting an at Job.

 The at command stores the command or script you ran, along with a copy of your current environment variable, in the /var/spool/cron/atjobs directory.
 The file name for an at job consists of a long number that specifies its location in the at queue followed by the .a extension, for example, 793962000.a.

 The cron daemon checks for at jobs at startup and listens for new jobs that are submitted.
 After the cron daemon executes an at job, the at job's file is removed from the atjobs directory.
 For more information, see the at(1) man page.

 For step-by-step instructions on scheduling at jobs, see How to Create an at Job.

 You can schedule routine system administration tasks to execute daily, weekly, or monthly.
 Depending on the task requirements or assigned access control rights, you can use any one of the scheduling tools mentioned in Overview of Scheduled System Tasks.